New Peel and Stick Subway Tile Backsplash

 We selected a thin plastic lattice molding to edge our new backsplash.
 My husband cut the molding to size (you can use a saw or Dremel) and hammer nails to the wall (countersink so they go in past the molding).

-I filled the holes with spackling paste and sanded after it dried.
+I filled the holes with spackling paste and sanded them after they dried.
 Then I painted the molding with leftover white paint from our walls.

-According to the manufacturer the material is heat resistant.
-Ours is installed behind our induction oven and over the past 9 months we haven’t had a change in material.
+According to the manufacturer, the material is heat resistant.
+Ours is installed behind our induction oven and over the past 9 months we haven’t had a material change.
 I would contact the manufacturer and ask before installing around a fireplace.

-We went with the white subway backsplash with grey grout look.
-It feels very neutral and timeless, but still adds character and texture to the kitchen.
+We went with the white subway backsplash with a grey grout look.
+It feels very neutral and timeless but still adds character and texture to the kitchen.

 After 4 years the tiles still look good overall with no peeling.
 They are still smooth and easy to wipe.
 I clean our faux backsplash with a damp cloth with no issue.
 I have not had a problem with the heat of our induction oven.